 Monitoring of Otter Populations in 2024

-This year, in the Porto Jofre region, we observed a high number of predation events of giant otters by jaguars, including the loss of one dominant adult female,, and 6 out of the 14 pups identified in the area.
+In the Porto Jofre region, we observed a high number of predation events of giant otters by jaguars, including the loss of one dominant adult female,, and 6 out of the 14 pups identified in the area.
 These events have drawn our attention and highlight the need to understand the factors that may be causing these changes in the area.

 Long-term monitoring is crucial for understanding how giant otters respond to a variety of environmental factors, such as wildfires, which affected many regions of the Pantanal this year, prolonged drought periods, boat traffic, and other human activities.
 These variables can directly impact the survival, reproduction, and individual migration patterns.